JontyNewman/msgsrv/README.md

 For the Good Growth technical test, I have developed a simple web service which allows users to store and retrieve plain text messages.
 I have chosen to use Go in order to implement it.

-The overview for non-technical audiences is provided as a video.
+An overview for non-technical audiences is provided as a [video](https://raw.githubusercontent.com/JontyNewman/msgsrv/v0.1.0/overview.mp4).

 ## Quickstart